tensorflow/tflite-micro/tensorflow/lite/micro/docs/renode.md

 ```
 machine StartGdbServer 3333
 ```
-Than you can connect from GDB with:
+Then you can connect from GDB with:
 ```
 target remote localhost:3333
 ```